-The budget you have allocated for your laser dinghy is one of the 1st things you may consider.
-For people just getting into laser sailing, quite often they will buy a used or 2nd hand laser.
+The budget you have allocated for your laser dinghy is one of the main things you may consider.
+For people just getting into laser sailing, as mentioned above, quite often they will buy a used or 2nd hand laser.
 At a lower price point, this is a good way to test whether or not you like the sport.

 If you have decided that a 2nd hand laser is the best option for you, you still have to decide approximately how much you are willing to spend.
 Second-hand Laser dinghies come at a range of price points depending on their age, condition, accessories/extras, etc.